cockpit-project/cockpit/doc/authentication.md

 The command is then responsible to:

  * verify the given credentials
- * setup an appropriate session and enviroment based on those credentials
+ * setup an appropriate session and environment based on those credentials
  * launch a bridge that speaks the cockpit protocol on stdin and stdout.

 The default command is ```cockpit-session``` it is able to handle basic and gssapi authentication.

 Authentication commands are called with a single argument which is the host that the user is connecting to.
-They communicate with their parent process using the cockpit protocal on stdin and stdout.
+They communicate with their parent process using the cockpit protocol on stdin and stdout.

 Credentials can then be retrived by issuing a authorize command with a challenge.
 The challenge